Bug report #789

 The attached SHAPE file is not shown correctly in QGIS.
 The polygon with an attribute MU equal to 31 is black and cannot be symbolized, I tried to symbolize it using the MU and the SEC_NAME attributes and it was shown in black in both cases.

-#4 Updated by Redmine Admin almost 13 years ago
+#4 Updated by Redmine Admin about 13 years ago

 Replying to [comment:3 jef]: